 One of the oldest cities in North America, St. John’s is rich in history, rugged natural beauty and the unique culture of Newfoundland and Labrador.
 Newfoundlanders have a reputation for being friendly and welcoming and that holds as true here in the capital city as it does in rural communities making it a fun destination for anyone to visit but especially so for families with kids.
 Whether St. John’s is your ultimate destination or whether you are passing through on the way to explore the province, there is much to see and do for a few days in St. John’s.

 This post may contain affiliate links which help support the site.
 If you click on an affiliate link and make a purchase then we will receive a small commission at no additional cost to you.

-These are my 10 recommendations of things to see and do in St. John's (including a few that are within a short distance of the city).
+These are my recommendations of the top 10 things to see and do in St. John’s (including a few that are within a short distance of the city).
 Each one is as suitable for families with children as it is for anyone else.
-We were able to do all of these over the equivalent of about three full days in the city as we spent three nights here at the start of our week in Newfoundland before driving to Terra Nova Resort for three nights and then returning to St. John's for one night before flying to Nova Scotia.
+We were able to do all of these over the equivalent of about three full days in the city as we spent three nights here at the start of our week in Newfoundland before driving to Terra Nova Resort for three nights and then returning to St. John’s for one night before flying to Nova Scotia.